ideckia/action_ftp-connect/readme.md

 ## Definition

-Create connections via ftp (it is using Filezilla atm)
+Create connections via ftp (it is using Filezilla by default)

 ### Custom name in connection window (filezilla exclusive)